doorcloud/django/README.md

-# Launching a Django (PHP) Application with Docker
+# Launching a Django (Python) Application with Docker

 This guide explains how to set up and launch a Django (Python) application using Docker.